 Meteorological data.
-T°{p} varied from 8.77°C in July (fourth week) to 20.38°C in September (first week).
-T°{i} was generally higher than T°{p} until the end of August, except in the third week of June, the fourth week of July, and the second week of August.
+Pre-immersion temperature varied from 8.77°C in July (fourth week) to 20.38°C in September (first week).
+Immersion temperature was generally higher than pre-immersion temperature until the end of August, except in the third week of June, the fourth week of July, and the second week of August.
 The higher thermal amplitude (difference between maximum and minimum temperatures) was recorded from the second week of August up to the second week of September.
-The maximum temperatures were recorded during the third week of August and the second week of September, while the minimum temperatures were recorded during the last week of June, the fourth week of July and the fourth week of August.
+The maximum temperatures were recorded during the third week of August and the second week of September, while the minimum temperatures were recorded during the third week of August and the second week of September, while the minimum temperatures were recorded during the third week of August and the second week of September, while the minimum temperatures were recorded during the third week of August and the second week of September, while the minimum temperatures were recorded during the third week of August and the second week of September, while the minimum temperatures were recorded during the there are a second week of September.

+last week of June, the fourth week of July and the fourth week of August.
 The photoperiod increased gradually from a minimum of 9 hours and 50 minutes at the beginning of the experiment up to 12 hours and 26 minutes at the beginning of spring (Fig. 1).